nizos/nizos.github.io/src/posts/serving-sites-with-nginx-quic/index.md

 ### Webpage

-With our directory created, we will create a simple html page for the purpose of demonstrating the functionality.
-This will be later on replaced with your actual site files.
+With our directory created, we will now create a simple html page for the purpose of demonstrating the functionality.
+This can be replaced with your actual site contents when we are done.

 ```shell
 # Create a sample index.html
 nano /var/www/WEBSITE/html/index.html
 ```

-Paste in the following contents and save
+Paste in the following snippet and save.

 ```html
 <html>